Crown The Brown: Sujata Day

-Do you think mainstream networks are still hesitant to bring on South Asian or people of colour’s stories or do you think they are moving towards a more inclusive approach?
+Do you think mainstream networks are still hesitant to bring on South Asians or people of color’s stories or do you think they are moving towards a more inclusive approach?

 Yet we are still watching it and if we have to watch it with subtitles, I feel that there is a tidal shift happening even though it is really slow.
 I do feel that studios and studio executives are more open to hearing our pitches.
 To also realizing that we have to be able to tell our stories.
 I do see a shift, but it is not happening that fast.